Skip to main content

 Northern Norway

-These two island kingdoms far out to sea have been settled for more than 6,000 years, and have a rich cultural heritage and ancient monuments to explore.
+These two island kingdoms far out at sea have been settled for more than 6,000 years, and have a rich cultural heritage and ancient monuments to explore.
 Træna is located 61 kilometres off the Helgeland coast and offers everything from art and culture to saunas and cosy cafes.
-You can jump on the local ferry and visit the island Sanna, where the famous rock formation Trænastaven soars above the ocean.
-Træna is also where the success story of salmon farming in Northern Norway started and the Træna festival has achieved international cult status.
+You can hop on a local ferry and visit the island of Sanna, where the famous rock formation Trænstaven soars above the ocean.
+Træna is also where salmon farming first started in Northern Norway and where the local Træna festival has achieved international cult status.

-Further out, you'll find Myken, a small island where only 11 people live permanently.
-Still, it has a modern Whisky distillery (!).
+Further out, you'll find Myken, a small island with only 11 full-time residents.
+Nevertheless, it has a modern whisky distillery (!).

 14. Gjesvær – a classic fishing village